lilka-dev/.github/profile/README.md

 ## Where i can buy Lilka?

-All links and instructions are available(now aviable only in Ukraine) [here](https://lilka.dev/shop/)!
+All links and instructions are available(now available only in Ukraine) [here](https://lilka.dev/shop/)!

 ## Demo